JNOSQL/jnosql-book/README.md

-# Eclipse JNoSQL
+# Eclipse JNoSQL one API para vários bancos NoSQL

+### JNoSQL

+Eclipse JNoSQL is a Java framework that streamlines the integration of Java applications with NoSQL databases.
+It defines a set of APIs to interact with NoSQL databases and provides a standard implementation for most NoSQL databases.
+This clearly helps to achieve very low coupling with the underlying NoSQL technologies used.

+The project has two layers:

+* **Communication Layer**: This is a set of APIs that defines communication with NoSQL databases.
+In traditional SQL/RDBMS world, these can be compared with the JDBC APIs.
+This API set contains four modules, with each one representing a NoSQL database storage type: Key-Value, Column Family, Document and Graph.
+* **Mapping Layer**: These are the APIs that help developers to map Java objects to NoSQL databases.
+This layer is annotation driven and uses technologies like CDI and Bean Validations to make it simple for the developer.
+In traditional SQL/RDBMS world, this layer can be compared to JPA and ORM frameworks.

-## JNOSQL
+## Key features

-The JNoSQL is a framework whose has the goal to help Java developers to create Java EE applications with NoSQL, whereby they can make scalable application beyond enjoy the polyglot persistence.
-It has two layers/API.

-* **Communication API**: An API just to communicate with the database, exactly what JDBC does to SQL.
-This API has four specializations, one for each kind of database.
-* **Mapping API**: An API to do integration and do the best integration with the Java developer.
-It's annotation driven and integrated with other technologies like Bean Validation, etc.

-The basic building blocks hereby are:

-* A simple API to support Column NoSQL Database
-* A simple API to support Key-value NoSQL Database
-* A simple API to support Graph NoSQL Database
-* A simple API to support Document Database
+* Simple APIs supporting all well-known NoSQL storage types - Column Family, Key-Value Pair, Graph and Document databases.
-* Convention over configuration
+* Use of Convention Over Configuration
-* Support for asynchronous queries
+* Support for Asynchronous Queries
-* Support for asynchronous write operations
+* Support for Asynchronous Write operations
-* An easy API to implement, so that NoSQL vendors can comply with it and test by themselves.
+* Easy-to-implement API Specification and Test Compatibility Kit \(TCK\) for NoSQL Vendors

-The API's focus is on simplicity and ease of use.
-Developers should only have to know a minimal set of artifacts to work with the solution.
-The API is built on latest Java 8 features and therefore fit perfectly with the functional features of Java 8.
+* The API's focus is on simplicity and ease of use.
+Developers should only have to know a minimal set of artifacts to work with JNoSQL.
+The API is built on Java 8 features like Lambdas and Streams and therefore fits perfectly with the functional features of Java 8+.

-## Diana
+### Eclipse JNoSQL - Diana

-The Diana Project has as the goal just be the flat layer, in other words, just the communication layer to NoSQL database.
-This project works as a database driver.
-Diana has four APIs, one for each database type, and its TCK respective.
-The test compatibility kit affirms if a driver implements an API correctively.
-So an X database of key-value implements and run all tests correctively that means this X database has support to key-value Diana API.
+The Eclipse JNoSQL - Diana project defines the standard APIs to communicate with NoSQL databases - this project works as a NoSQL Database jDriver.

+Diana has four APIs, one for each NoSQL database storage type, and a TCK for each one.
+The Test Compatibility Kit \(TCK\) helps ensure that driver implementations adhere to API specifications.
+So if a key-value database driver implements and pass all its tests, it means that this database driver support the Diana key-value API.
-## Artemis

-Artemis is an integration layer, in other words, it has the goal to communicate with the communication layer, Diana, and it does integrations with other technologies such as Bean Validation.
-The Artemis engine has CDI.
-So it formula is really simple:
+### Eclipse JNoSQL - Artemis

+The Eclipse JNoSQL - Artemis project is an integration and mapping layer that helps developers integrate applications and works with Diana.
+The Artemis layer uses technologies such as Bean Validations and incorporates CDI capabilities, making integrations very simple and effective.
+In other words:

-### Diana plus CDI equals to Artemis
+Diana + CDI = Artemis

-Look like Diana; it has a different package to each NoSQL database.
-Using CDI as heart, Artemis is highly customizable also observe events on the persistence flow.
-Artemis has a nice feature such as:

-* Annotation based
-* Highly customizable \\(reflection component, how to save the cache, persistence workflow, etc.\\)
-* Listen to an event to each kind of persistence workflow \\(it has differents kind of events to each database\\).
-* Use interceptors

-Using CDI events to add a new feature on Artemis is easy and you also can it on transparency way, you don't need to change the repositories.
-E.g., Using events can add bean validation on the workflow, without the DAO layer know.
+Similar to Diana, Artemis also has separate modules for all well known NoSQL Database Storage types.
+With CDI at its heart, Artemis is a very powerful, yet simple, framework.

+Key features of Artemis:

+Annotation Driven.
+Highly Customizable \(reflection, caching, persistence flow, etc.\) Observable events on the persistence flow Support for Interceptors, Injection and Validation